 CHRT hosts many student interns throughout the year.
 For students with an interest in health and human services policy, non-profit organizations, and communications, CHRT is an excellent place to learn and grow.

 - During the summer, CHRT offers a full-time summer internship for University of Michigan students obtaining a master’s degree in public policy (with a focus on health) or a master’s degree in public health (with a focus on policy).
 Interns are responsible for a variety of assigned projects and research tasks such as health policy and social determinants of health analyses; data analyses; drafting issue briefs, slides for presentations, or stories; and providing ongoing support for policy or research projects.

 - During the academic year, CHRT offers part-time positions for University of Michigan students with a broad range of interests including business operations, health policy, and communications.
-CHRT also employs interns from the University of Michigan School of Public Health’s Summer Enrichment Program and Future Public Health Leaders Program.
+CHRT also employs interns from the University of Michigan School of Public Health’s Future Public Health Leaders Program.